Nuitka/Nuitka/Developer_Manual.rst

 This concerns ``map``, ``filter``, and ``apply``.
 Usage of these built-ins is highly discouraged within Nuitka source code.
-Using them is considered worth a warning by "PyLint" e.g. "Used builtin function 'map'".
+Using them is considered worth a warning by "PyLint" e.g. "Used built-in function 'map'".
 We should use list contractions instead, because they are more readable.

 List contractions are a generalization for all of them.
 We love readability and